You are currently viewing Early Childhood Education in India: Opportunities for Large-scale Reform and Green Shoots from Uttar Pradesh

 Early Childhood Education in India: Opportunities for Large-scale Reform and Green Shoots from Uttar Pradesh

-90% of brain development happens before the age of six.
+Majority of the brain development happens before the age of six.
 Neuroscience indicates that early preventive intervention is more efficient and produces favourable outcomes than remediation later in life[1].
 Development research around the globe shows that investment in early childhood education (ECE) is one of the most effective investments for societal outcomes.
 With eight crore children in the 3-6 age group in India, strengthening the delivery of ECE becomes a critical piece for the country’s development.

 Challenges and Systemic Issues